 A: Cameron's directors and executive officers have informed us that they intend, as of the date hereof, to vote all of their shares of Cameron common stock in favor of each of the proposals to be considered at the special meeting, although none of them has entered into any agreement obligating them to do so.
-At the close of business on November 10, 2015, the most recent practical date prior to the date of this proxy statement/prospectus, directors and executive officers of Cameron beneficially owned and were expected to be entitled to vote approximately 2,883,636 shares of Cameron common stock, or approximately 1.5% of the shares of Cameron common stock outstanding on that date.
+At the close of business on the record date, directors and executive officers of Cameron and their affiliates were entitled to vote approximately [-] shares of Cameron common stock, or approximately [-]% of the shares of Cameron common stock outstanding on that date.